varchar-io/nebula/dev.md

 # Work On Nebula

 ## Build the project

-These steps are tested for Ubuntu LTS 18.
+These steps are tested for MacOS and Ubuntu (LTS 18) only.
-Other linux os or macos uses different package manager such as homebrew.

 ### Install dependencies and build
-run `~/nebula/build.sh` for automate setup (All steps in the build.sh script also listed on the bottom of this page as well) a little hiccup of this script is we still need to fix below issue manually, hopefully this manual step won't be required after a version upgrade
+run `~/nebula/build.sh` for automate setup (All steps in the build.sh script also listed on the bottom of this page as well) A little hiccup of this script is we still need to fix below issue manually, hopefully this manual step won't be required after a version upgrade.

+In build script, we use `sudo make` because some of the components needs to be installed in system path.

 ### fix grpc
 A local change to solve the the build break (in `~/nebula/build.sh`):